How long do I need to be in home isolation?

 - avoid shared or communal areas and wear a surgical mask when moving through these areas.

-Make sure that you do not share a room with people who are at risk of severe disease, such as elderly people and those who have heart, lung or kidney conditions, and diabetes.
+- not share a room with people who are at risk of severe disease, such as elderly people and those who have heart, lung or kidney conditions, and diabetes.

 Wash your hands